k-yle/akl-ferry-capacity/README.md

 - Install Visual Studio Code
 - `cd` into the reposity
 - run `npm install`
-- run `npm run start-server` to start the server on http://localhost:52100
+- run `npm run start` to start the server on http://localhost:8788
-- run `npm run start-client` to start the client on http://localhost:5210
-- open http://localhost:52100 in your web browser
+- open http://localhost:8788 in your web browser